 But not always happen this way.
-Sometimes, I deliberately go to the spot that I know will look wonderful without color in particular light conditions.
+Sometimes, I deliberately go to the spot that I know will look wonderful without colour in particular light conditions.
 It was so with my “Peterhof” photo series for example.
 But not only.

 Perhaps, I would compare photography with music.
-If a color image is, for instance, progressive metal or symphonic music with all their richness and versatility of sound, black and white photography is minimalism with its accuracy and piercing sensuality.
+If a colour image is, for instance, progressive metal or symphonic music with all their richness and versatility of sound, black and white photography is minimalism with its accuracy and piercing sensuality.